-- 1.2.3 Combine Ideas-Experiment with arranging ideas and information in a variety of ways to clarify understanding. - 3.2.2 Identify Sources-Answer inquiry or research questions using a variety of information sources [such as classroom materials, school libraries, video programs, Dene/Inuit hunts . . .]. - 3.2.3 Assess Sources-Assess the usefulness of information for inquiry or research using pre-established criteria. - 3.3.2 Record Information-Make notes of key words, phrases, and images by subtopics; cite authors and titles of sources alphabetically. - 3.3.3 Evaluate Information-Examine collected information to identify categories or aspects of a topic that need more information.
+- 1.2.3 Combine Ideas Search for ways to reorganize ideas and information to extend understanding. - 3.2.2 Identify Sources Answer inquiry and research questions using a variety of information sources [such as bulletin boards, art, music, skilled community people, CD-ROMs, Internet...]. - 3.2.3 Assess Sources Recognize that information serves different purposes and determine its usefulness for inquiry or research focus using pre-established criteria. - 3.3.2 Record Information Make notes on a topic, combining information from more than one source; reference sources appropriately. - 3.3.3 Evaluate Information Evaluate the appropriateness of information for a particular form, audience, and purpose; identify gaps in information collected and gather additional information.